Spirit of South America with Amazon

-RIO DE JANEIRO, BRAZIL Reaching New Heights After free time this morning, meet your Tour Director at 3:30pm for a drive along Ipanema and Copacabana beaches to the base of 1,300-foot-high Sugarloaf Mountain.
+RIO DE JANEIRO, BRAZIL Reaching New Heights After free time this morning, meet your Tour Director at 3:30pm for a drive to the base of 1,300-foot-high Sugarloaf Mountain.
 Ascend by cable car to its summit, where you can take in spectacular vistas of the city.
-Next, toast the start of a memorable vacation with [LF] caipirinhas, a traditional Brazilian cocktail, from atop Sugarloaf Mountain during a cocktail party.
+Next, toast the start of a memorable vacation with [LF] caipirinhas, a traditional Brazilian cocktail, during a cocktail party.
 (B)LOCAL FAVORITELOCAL TASTES A once-in-a-lifetime experience awaits atop Sugarloaf Mountain overlooking Guanabara Bay and the Atlantic Ocean.
-Take in the breathtaking panoramic views as you join a private cocktail party with your fellow travel companions.
+Take in the breathtaking panoramic views followed by a private cocktail party with your fellow travel companions.
 Toast with a traditional caipirinha, Brazil’s national cocktail, made with fresh lime, cachaça, and sugar.
 Deliciosa!

 RIO DE JANEIRO Heavenly ViewsThe city’s landmark, the statue of Christ the Redeemer, crowns Corcovado Mountain, a rounded peak rising 2,300 feet from the bay below.
 A scenic ride by cog railway leads to the top, where a breathtaking 360-degree panorama affords sweeping views.
 From here, proceed to bustling downtown Rio, where modern office towers stand next to relics of the Portuguese colonial past.
 View the Sambodromo and visit the Cathedral.
 The afternoon is at leisure for you to experience this vibrant city on your own.
 Tonight, it’s a fun outing to a churrascaria for a feast of barbecued meats marinated and roasted over charcoal in true Brazilian style.
 (B,D)TOUR HIGHLIGHTEPIC RIDE Soar to the summit of Corcovado Mountain by cog railway to reach the site of the iconic statue of Christ the Redeemer.
 This crowning jewel of Rio and Brazil was constructed between 1922 and 1933.
 The statue of Jesus Christ stands 98 feet high (124 feet including the pedestal) with an arm span of 92 feet wide.
 Towering over the city, this piece of art is truly an engineering marvel and was voted a New7Wonders of the World.